laravel/nova-docs/3.0/metrics/defining-metrics.md

 ## Customizing Metric Titles

-To change the displayed title provide override the name property of your metric class:
+To change the displayed title override the name property of your metric class:
 ```
 /**
 * The displayable name of the metric.